chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ### Control the User Experience

+You can greatly influence how your chat responds to users.

 TODO: next
 - Talk like a parrot.
 - short then long (tell me more when requested)
 - Asking followup questions (include this?)

+Reference: [Claude system prompts](https://docs.anthropic.com/en/release-notes/system-prompts) - This is a great study guide to help you understand how to talk to the LLM and get what you want.
+We are fortunate that Claude makes these prompts available to the public!

 ### Responses and Improvement Workflow